-A PEN In The Community (PITC) writing residency is a generative writing workshop that takes place in a classroom, community center, nonprofit organization, shelter, or reservation.
+The PITC Writer in Residence program is a generative writing workshop that takes place in a classroom, community center, nonprofit organization, shelter, or reservation over the course of 6 to 12 weeks.
 Written work collected during the residency is published by PEN Center USA in PITC anthologies, which are windows into participants’ lives—their struggles, hopes, and experiences.
 PITC teaching artists are selected from PEN Center USA’s diverse membership to best match the needs of the community where they will teach.
 An interested writer may also apply to become a PITC teaching artist and subsequently become a PEN Center USA member.
 All PITC teaching artists must also be PEN Center USA members.

-In preparation for a PITC writing residency, PITC teaching artists and community leaders attend a mandatory orientation session at the PEN Center USA office.
-Then, working with the community leader, the PITC teaching artist develops a PITC CURRICULUM, with the goal of helping the participants complete a solid body of creative writing work.
-A PITC RESIDENCY TIMELINE is composed of up to twelve in-class writing workshops, the publication of a participant anthology, and a final public reading.
-Throughout the semester, the PITC program coordinator makes visits to each community center and communicates with all PITC teaching artists and community leaders on a weekly basis.
+In preparation for a PITC Writer in Residence program, PITC teaching artists, teachers and community leaders attend a day of training at the PEN Center USA office.
+Then, in collaboration with the teacher or community leader, the PITC teaching artist develops a PITC CURRICULUM, with the goal of helping the participants complete a solid body of creative writing work.
+Throughout the semester, the PITC program coordinator makes visits to each school or community center and communicates with all PITC teaching artists, teachers and community leaders on a weekly basis.

-PITC programs are expanding to meet the needs of the community.
-To stay up-to-date on current projects as they develop, please Like our PEN in the Community Facebook page.
+To stay up-to-date on our programs, please Like our PEN in the Community Facebook page.

-If you are a teacher or community leader at a non-profit or other site and would like to be on the waiting list for spring of 2016, or request a PITC writing residency for 2016-17, please fill out a RESIDENCY REQUEST FORM.
+If you are a teacher and would like to request a PITC Writer in Residence for 2016-17, please fill out a SCHOOL RESIDENCY REQUEST FORM.

-If you are a writer and would like to apply to become a PITC writing residency teaching artist for spring of 2016, please fill out a RESIDENCY APPLICATION.
+If you are a writer and would like to apply to become a PITC writing residency teaching artist for spring of 2016, please fill out a TEACHING ARTIST APPLICATION.